kapicorp/kapitan/docs/kap_proposals/kap_7_remote_inventory.md

      output_path: <relative_output_path>
 ```

-On executing the ``` $ kapitan compile``` command, first the remote inventories will be fetched followed by fetching of external dependencies and finally reclass will be used to compile.
+On executing the ``` $ kapitan compile --fetch``` command, first the remote inventories will be fetched followed by fetching of external dependencies and finally reclass will be used to compile.

 ## Copying inventory files to the output location